 - SOUTHWEST TEAM Leader: Tagel Muqtasid, Parent, Family, Community Liaison, Southwest High; Recorder: Lashana Flowers, Teacher, Chicot Elementary School

 - WEST TEAM Leader: Randall Justin Harris; Recorder: Nancy David, Teacher/Parent Facilitator,Terry Elementary

 If you have questions or need more information, contact your child's school or Kaye Rainey, LRSD Parent & Family Engagement Specialist, 447-3358 - firstname.lastname@example.org.

 Title I PARENTAL INVOLVEMENT

-The school district will be governed by the following statutory definition of parental involvement, and expects that its Title I schools will carry out programs, activities and procedures in accordance with this definition:
+The school district will be governed by the following statutory definition of parental and family engagement and expects its Title I schools will carry out programs, activities and procedures in accordance with this definition:

-Parental involvement means the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities, including ensuring —
+Parental and family engagement means the participation of parents and families in regular, two-way, and meaningful communication involving student academic learning and other school activities, including ensuring

 Parents' Guide to Student Success

 G.U.I.D.E. for Life: Growth (manage yourself).
 Understanding (know yourself).
 Interaction (build relationships).
 Decisions (make responsible choices), Empathy (be aware of others). http://dese.ade.arkansas.gov/divisions/learning-services/guide-for-life